The Importance of Taking Photos After A Car Accident

 What about the scene of a car accident?
 That depends on the circumstances.
 For example, it is more important to take photographs of the intersection where the accident occurred and how the cars were positioned following the impact, as opposed to taking pictures in a rear-end collision where both parties have pulled over to the side of the freeway to exchange information.

 How about property damage?
-In a car accident, you should take pictures of your property damage before your vehicle is repaired, especially if your damage is severe.
+In a car accident, our car accident attorney recommends taking pictures of your property damage before your vehicle is repaired, especially if your damage is severe.
 Just as importantly, you should try to take photographs of the other driver’s vehicle.

 We know how to calculate damages and justify it to an insurance adjuster or a jury.
 We work with investigators, medical professionals and financial specialists to ensure we fully document a case before we present compensation demands to insurers.
 If we go to court, we go prepared to win.

-Call us now or fill out our simple contact form for a free, no obligation evaluation of your case and advice about your legal options.
+Call the Law Office of Cohen & Jaffe, LLP now or fill out our simple contact form for a free, no obligation evaluation of your case and advice about your legal options.